gottacatchenall/ms_ptl/README.md

 Markov chains (where the transition matrix is a target of inference) or, in the continuous setting, either Brownian Motion or an Ornstein-Uhlenbeck (OU) process (where the parameters of the model are the target of inference).
-The former is models neutral evolution and the latter is used when there is hypothesized selection on the trait.
+The former is used to model neutral evolution and the latter for when there is hypothesized selection on the trait.

 The methodology used to fit models has followed the historical progression from maximum parsimony models (a naive approach that favors as few evolutionary changes as possible in discrete traits) to maximum likelihood estimation.
-Modern methods revolve on using Bayesian methods, which has the direct benefit of including uncertainty estimates in infered ancestral states, and potentially uncertainty in the true topology of the phelogeny itself [@Huelsenbeck2001EmpHie].
+Modern ASR typically uses Bayesian methods, which has the direct benefit of including uncertainty estimates in inferred ancestral states, and potentially uncertainty in the true topology of the phylogeny itself [@Huelsenbeck2001EmpHie].

 Typically rate of trait evolution is learned as a single value across the whole phylogeny, and branch length enables 'amount' of evolution.
 Although in